 Gas Price Inflation

-Got a chance to use Python for something I used to work on in MathCad or Basic.
+Got a chance to use Python for something I used to calculate in MathCad or Basic.

-As a baby boomer, I’m used to cautions about considering the inflation rate in retirement planning, but there is idea is abstract.
+As a baby boomer, I’m used to cautions about considering the inflation rate in retirement planning, but there the idea is abstract.

 What is the average rate of gas inflation over a period of 54 years to produce a ten-fold increase in price?